 Before the War: Dora Szainman enjoying herself in nature in Plońsk, Poland.
-(Source: "The Story of the Jewish Community of Plońsk: Economy and Society before the Holocaust", Yad Vashem Photo Archives 9398/18.)

-One of the ways we can see this most clearly is
+The Story of the Jewish Community of Plońsk, Yad Vashem Photo Archives 9398/18

-from documentation that shows teachers before the war trying to figure out how to get students more interested in coming to shul.
+One of the ways we can see this most clearly is from documentation that shows teachers before the war trying to figure out how to get students more interested in coming to shul.
 Just like us, they were trying to figure out how to teach their students in a compelling way that would help maintain their connection to Judaism.

-Do not get ahead of yourself in the story.
+☼ Do not get ahead of yourself in the story.